OpenBoon/OpenBoon/ROADMAP.md

 ## Moving it forward

+These are in no particular order, issues should be created and prioritized/assigned/etc:

+- Move to OpenSearch
 - Delete GCS, Amazon, Clarifai models
 - Replace Resnet embeddings with CLIP
 - Add Natural Language search that uses CLIP